 Heroin withdrawal treatment

-Medication-assisted treatment incorporates medications and therapy to help the brain and body recover from its dependence on heroin.
-The client is placed under direct medical supervision and is monitored from his/her safety and comfort.
+Medication-assisted treatment (MAT) incorporates medications and therapy to help the brain and body recover from dependence on heroin.
+The client is placed under direct medical supervision and is monitored for safety and comfort.